opensearch-project/documentation-website/_opensearch/query-dsl/bool.md

 # Boolean queries

-The `bool` query lets you combine multiple search queries with boolean logic.
-You can use boolean logic between queries to either narrow or broaden your search results.
+You can perform a boolean query with the `bool` query type.
+The `bool` query compounds query clauses so you can combine multiple search queries with boolean logic.
+You can also use boolean logic between queries to either narrow or broaden your search results.

 The `bool` query is a go-to query because it allows you to construct an advanced query by chaining together several simple ones.

-Use the following clauses (subqueries) within the `bool` query:
+Use the following rules define how to combine multiple sub-query clauses within a `bool` query:

-Clause | Behavior
+Clause rule | Behavior
 :--- | :---
 `must` | The results must match the queries in this clause.
 If you have multiple queries, every single one must match.
 Acts as an `and` operator.
 `must_not` | This is the anti-must clause.
 All matches are excluded from the results.
 Acts as a `not` operator.